The Essential Guide to Sourcing and Procurement

-Think about planning a big road trip.
-First, you’d research destinations, compare routes, and find the most reliable car to get you there.
+Let's talk about sourcing and procurement.
+Think of it like planning a road trip.
+First, you do the strategic work: researching destinations, comparing routes, and finding the best car.
 That’s sourcing.
-Then, you’d handle the day-to-day logistics of the trip itself, like buying gas, booking hotels, and paying for meals.
+Then, you handle the day-to-day tasks of the trip itself, like buying gas and booking hotels.
 That’s procurement.
-In business, these two functions are just as distinct yet interconnected.
-Sourcing is the strategic, upfront work of finding and vetting the best possible partners for your company.
-Procurement is the tactical process of actually acquiring what you need from them.
-When you clearly separate the strategy from the execution, your entire sourcing and procurement process becomes more powerful and efficient.
+In business, this distinction is crucial.
+Sourcing is finding and vetting the best partners.
+Procurement is the tactical process of buying from them.
+Getting this sourcing and procurement process right makes everything more efficient and powerful.

 Key Takeaways